turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 Elements button.
 * We can now see what the page looks like at any resolution, in addition to any device.
-* Frop the device drop down, pick a device.
+* From the device drop down, pick a device.
 Pick several.
 Alternate between portrait and landscape modes by clicking the change orientation button.
 * If you'd like to see what a more responsive site looks like, there is